bu-cisl/wgpu-ssnp/README.md

 SSNP is one such model: a waved-based physics model for diffraction tomography, which is non-paraxial and models multiple scattering.
 The original implementation is written in PyCUDA and optimized for NVIDIA GPUs, requiring a Python/CUDA environment and compatible hardware.

-This project is a new implemention of SSNP in WebGPU and C++, compiled to WebAssembly via Emscripten.
-It runs entirely in the browser, with no installation or platform constraints, making the model broadly accessible while retaining competitive performance.
+This project explores WebGPU as a portable backend for IDT.
+We support Born approximation for weak scattering, BPM for paraxial propagation, and SSNP for higher-fidelity multiple scattering.

+The same backend also supports experimental inverse reconstruction (currently implemented for SSNP only), allowing the system to be used for both simulation and reconstruction research.

 ## Features

 - **Device-Agnostic**: Compatible with various GPU and compute backends, not tied to a specific platform or vendor
 - **Browser-Native Execution**: Runs entirely in-browser via WebGPU with no installation required
-- **Interactive Visualization**: Displays reconstructed output in real time within a browser interface
+- **Interactive Visualization**: Displays simulated outputs in real time within a browser interface
-- **Downloadable Results**: Provides option to export reconstructed output tensors as numpy files
+- **Downloadable Results**: Provides option to export simulated output tensors as numpy files
 - **User-Configurable Inputs**: Adjustable parameters include numerical aperture, resolution, refractive index, and illumination mode
 - **Volumetric Input**: Accepts **.tiff** volume datasets directly through the web interface

-## Physics Background

-Intensity Diffraction Tomography (IDT) is a computational imaging technique that reconstructs the 3D refractive index of a sample by analyzing how light scatters through it under varying illumination angles.
-Traditional IDT methods often rely on single-scattering (Born) approximations and paraxial assumptions, which limit accuracy in high-resolution or strongly scattering regimes.

-SSNP-IDT addresses these limitations by incorporating a **non-paraxial multiple-scattering model**.
-The forward model is fully physics-based and differentiable, enabling iterative gradient-based inversion from intensity-only measurements. **This implementation omits the gradient computation for prototyping focusing on the forward pass only.**

-This approach allows for high-fidelity 3D reconstruction of complex, thick samples using a compact, single-shot data acquisition setup.

 ## Demo

 To test the model in the browser, visit the live demo:
 [https://bu-cisl.github.io/wgpu-idt/](https://bu-cisl.github.io/wgpu-idt/)

+<sub> Note: The current demo focuses only on forward simulation.
+Full reconstruction is supported in the internal pipeline and is not exposed in the web interface due to computational cost and the difficulty of supporting an interactive reconstruction workflow in a browser UI. </sub>

 1. Upload a volumetric **.tiff** using the file input panel
 2. Adjust key imaging parameters such as: